 "Declined", "declined to answer" or "don’t want to answer".
 This response should be used by an individual or the individual’s caregiver when the individual or caregiver is choosing not to answer the question.

 "Unknown," or "do not know".
-This response should be used by an individual or an individual’s caregiver when the individual or caregiver does not know the answer to the question.
+This response must be used by an individual or an individual’s caregiver when the individual or caregiver does not know the answer to the question.

 For questions regarding primary racial or ethnic identity in OAR 950-030-0030(3), in addition to the response options listed in subsection (a) of this section, a requestor must include the following response options: